j4y-boi/pip-the-mouse/README.md

 python3 -m venv .env
 source .env/bin/activate
 ```
-- Next, install the necessary libraries using
+- Next, install the necessary libraries using pip (see what I did there)
 ```
 pip3 install blinka-displayio-pygamedisplay adafruit-circuitpython-display-text
 ```